mdom/podite/README.md

 # DESCRIPTION

+podite is a modern podcast manager for the command line.
+It supports searching and subscribing via itunes, nonblocking network requests and interactive selection of episodes.

-podite downloads podcasts from a set of subscribed rss and atom feeds.
-You can add feeds by url or search for them on gpodder.net.
-Feeds can be deactivated if you are currently not interested in them without loosing the information which episode you already downloaded.
-Episodes can be hidden, so they will not clutter your screen (unless you want to!).
+Feeds can be disabled if you are currently not interested in them without loosing the information which episode you already downloaded.
+Episodes can either be skipped if you are not sure if you want to listen to it or hidden, so they will not clutter your screen.

 # INSTALLATION